DannyH10/CS247_Final_Project/README.md

 ## Navigate to the file directory and run the following command

--'jupyter notebook' : open jupyter notebook in the directory
+-`jupyter notebook` : open jupyter notebook in the directory